sam-349/Tindog/README.md

 # Tindog
-A simple bootstrap landing page. reference : Web development By Angela
+A simple bootstrap landing page.
+A landing Page developed using bootstrap. reference : Web development By Angela